 HAVEN is an acronym that stands for Hinsdale Area's Vision of Emotional Needs.
 This self-contained therapeutic program has a commitment to providing quality special education services to students qualified under the category of an Emotional Disability.
 Entrance into the HAVEN Program occurs as a result of thorough planning and consideration by the student's home school and IEP team, which includes parents/guardians.
 District 86 students will be recommended for this program if they demonstrate the need for additional academic, emotional and behavioral supports that cannot be provided in a traditional general education setting with special education supports.
-The HAVEN Program is designed to provide a positive learning environment where students can develop successful academic behaviors, increased self-awareness and attentional control, reduced impulsivity, increased emotional regulation, and improved interpersonal effectiveness.
+The HAVEN Program is designed to provide a positive learning environment Students in the HAVEN program have access to all courses found in this Program of Studies with select courses being delivered within the HAVEN classroom.

+where students can develop successful academic behaviors, increased self-awareness and attentional control, reduced impulsivity, increased emotional regulation, and improved interpersonal effectiveness.
 Mastery of these skills will lead to reintegration into the general education setting and will prepare students to achieve their postsecondary goals.
 District 86 will provide each student with an optimal learning experience that includes a well-structured, safe, engaging, and responsive environment with increased therapeutic support offered through a team of highly qualified individuals.